DevMountain/alexa-instructions/README.md

 1. Now, in the top right of the window, copy the ARN and save it somewhere.
 You'll need to have this when you set up your skill in the Alexa developer portal.

 ## Step 3.
 Setting up your skill in the Alexa Developer portal
-1. For this part you'll need to sit down with your mentor because you'll need access to the DevMountain Amazon developer account in order to connect your Lambda function with the Alexas on campus.
+1. For this part you'll need to sit down with your mentor because you need access to the DevMountain Amazon developer account in order to connect your Lambda function with the Alexas on campus.

-1. Navigate to the [Amazon Developer Portal]('https://developer.amazon.com/') and login.
+1. Navigate to the [Amazon Developer Portal](https://developer.amazon.com/) and login with the DevMountain Amazon developer account.

-1. In the then head to the [Alexa section]('https://developer.amazon.com/edw/home.html#/') of the site by selecting "Alexa" in the nav bar.
+1. Then then head to the [Alexa section](https://developer.amazon.com/edw/home.html#/) of the site by selecting "Alexa" in the nav bar.

 1. On the 'Get Started with Alexa' page, select 'Get Started >' under the 'Alexa Skills Kit' option.
 ![](http://imgur.com/kVlnUjG.png)